 Vegetarian Ayamase Stew

-- Blend the bell peppers, scotch bonnet, garlic and one onion coarsely.
+- Blend the bell peppers, scotch bonnet peppers, garlic and one onion coarsely.

 - Pour the blended liquid in a colander.
 Keep aside to allow the excess liquid to drain.